troeger/moodleteacher/README.md

 ### Installation

-The library demands at least Python 3.6.
+The library demands Python 3.
 Install the software with

 ```
-pip3.6 install moodleteacher
+pip3 install moodleteacher
 ```

 Start an interactive Python session and load the library: